aotimme/gocsv/README.md

 gocsv select --columns COLUMNS [--exclude] FILE
 ```

+Arguments:

+- `--columns` A comma-separated list (in order) of the columns to select.
+If you want to select a column multiple times, you can!
+See [Specifying Columns](#specifying-columns) for more details.
+- `--exclude` (optional) Exclude the specified columns (default is to include).

 ### join

 Join two CSVs using an inner (default), left, right, or outer join.